 The guidance for the encoding of oscillating light sectors remains unchanged in S-101, however Data Producers should note that the text populated in the INFORM attribute for the S-57 LIGHTS object will convert to the sub-complex attribute sector information, sub-attribute text for the relevant instance of the sector limit complex on Light Sectored.
 See S-101 DCEG clause 19.3.1.3.

-The S-101 attribute sector line length introduces the option to encode additional information related to Light Sectored.
-There is no corresponding encoding for this information on LIGHTS in S-57 – for full capability S-101 data, Data Producers will be required to populate this attribute manually, if considered necessary.
-This new encoding should be noted in particular for assisting with the provision of a clearer indication in ECDIS of an area of intersecting light sectors that are intended to indicate the existence of isolated and sometimes substantial dangers to navigation, through use of the attribute sector line length.

 Lights obscured by obstructions

 The guidance for the encoding of lights obscured by obstructions remains unchanged in S-101.
 See S-101 DCEG clause 19.3.1.1.